 A public key like the name suggests can be made “public” and be shared with anyone.
 It is your key to receiving and storing your crypto assets on the blockchain.

-The private key is always paired to the public key and serves as a password to the “vault” i.e a wallet that stores crypto assets on the blockchain.
+The private key is always paired with the public key and serves as a password to the “vault” i.e a wallet that stores crypto assets on the blockchain.

 Your private key like the name suggests should be kept “private” at all times and so far you’re the only individual who has access to your private key, the funds stored on the public key (also known as the wallet address) are safe and can be managed from any wallet of your choice.